-Task Force members were first notified in late October that they had been either appointed or reappointed to the Task Force to Study the Comprehensive Needs of Children in the State.
+Task Force members were first notified in late October 2022 that they had been either appointed or reappointed to the Task Force to Study the Comprehensive Needs of Children in the State.
 The co-chairs called the first virtual meeting on Friday, November 4, 2022.
-The Task Force also met virtually on Monday, November 21 and Monday, December 12.
+The Task Force met virtually every month beginning November 2022 and continuing through December 2023, with the exception of the months of June through August 2023.